aduong58/portfolio_projects/Nexus-Sales-Analysis/README.md

 # Project - Nexus Sales Analysis
 Founded in 2018, Nexus is an e-commerce company that sells popular electronics products and has since expanded to a global customer base.

-In this data analysis project, I examined key metrics within sales data to draw out insights on the overall performance of Nexus and provide data-driven recommendations in the areas of sales, product, marketing, and operations.
+In this data analysis project, I examined key metrics within sales data to derive actionable insights and offer data-driven recommendations on improving the overall performance of Nexus across multiple dimensions.

 The main metrics I focused on were sales revenue, average order value (AOV), and order counts.
-I worked with these metrics to analyze and break down overall sales trends, product performance, effectiveness of their loyalty program, as well as other relevant areas of the business. <br>
+These metrics were used to analyze and explore overall sales trends, product performance, loyalty program effectiveness, as well as other relevant areas of the business. <br>

 # About the data
-The company maintains a [core dataset](https://github.com/aduong58/portfolio_projects/blob/main/Nexus-Sales-Analysis/nexus_original_dataset.png) consisting of orders, customers, products, and geographic information.
+The company maintains a [core dataset](https://github.com/aduong58/portfolio_projects/blob/main/Nexus-Sales-Analysis/nexus_dataset.png) consisting of orders, customers, products, and geographic information.
 <img src="https://github.com/aduong58/portfolio_projects/assets/58454640/423c131b-b605-4921-af29-fa584290e955" width=80% height=80%>

-Documentation on the cleaning and preparation of the data can be found [**here**](https://github.com/aduong58/portfolio_projects/blob/main/Nexus-Sales-Analysis/Nexus%Cleaning%Documentation.pdf)
+Documentation on the cleaning and preparation of the data can be found [**here**](https://github.com/aduong58/portfolio_projects/blob/main/Nexus-Sales-Analysis/nexus_cleaning_doc.pdf).

-The workbook containing the original dataset and created tables can be found **here**
+The workbook containing the original dataset and created tables can be found [**here**](https://github.com/aduong58/portfolio_projects/blob/main/Nexus-Sales-Analysis/nexus_workbook.xlsx).

 # Technical Analysis